Assistant Professor of French

 Before coming to USI, she served as Language Coordinator and lecturer at the University of Pennsylvania.

-This year, Dr. Jensen is teaching beginning, intermediate, and advanced French courses, including a course on French women writers.
+This fall, Dr. Jensen is teaching intermediate and advanced French courses, as well as a course on French film.

 This spring, she will be teaching beginning and advanced French courses, as well as a special topics course on Contemporary French film.